BestReviews is reader-supported and may earn an affiliate commission. Details

 Uses a large amount of palm oil.

-Made in a peanut-free facility.
+Produced in a peanut-free facility.
 A great source of protein.
 Also fits into kosher and vegan diets.
 Gluten-free and dairy-free.
-No refrigeration needed.
+No refrigeration necessary.

-Some noted texture is more liquidy than desired.
+Some noted texture is more liquid than desired.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.